mlrun/mlrun/docs/feature-store/transformations.md

   `full_event` is configured for the step).
 The step is expected to process the event and return the modified event.
 * `spark` - the step receives a Spark dataframe object.
 Steps are expected to add their processing and calculations to the dataframe (either in-place or not) and return the resulting dataframe without materializing the data.
-* `pandas` - the step receives a Pandas dataframe, and processes it.
-It then returns the dataframe.
+* `pandas` - the step receives a Pandas dataframe, processes it, and returns the dataframe.

-To support multiple engines, a custom transformation should extend the {py:class}`~mlrun.feature_store.steps.MLRunStep` class.
+To support multiple engines, extend the {py:class}`~mlrun.feature_store.steps.MLRunStep` class with a custom transformation.
 This class allows implementing engine-specific code by overriding the following methods:
 {py:func}`~mlrun.feature_store.steps.MLRunStep._do_storey`, {py:func}`~mlrun.feature_store.steps.MLRunStep._do_pandas`
 and {py:func}`~mlrun.feature_store.steps.MLRunStep._do_spark`.
 To add support for a given engine, the relevant `do` method needs to be implemented.

 When a graph is executed, each step is a single instance of the relevant class that gets invoked as events flow through the graph.
-For `spark` and `pandas` engines, this only happens once per ingestion, as the entire data-frame is fed to the graph.
+For `spark` and `pandas` engines, this only happens once per ingestion, since the entire data-frame is fed to the graph.
 For the `storey` engine the same instance's {py:func}`~mlrun.feature_store.steps.MLRunStep._do_storey` function will be invoked per input row.
-As the graph is initialized, this class instance can receive global parameters in its `__init__` method that will determine its behavior.
+As the graph is initialized, this class instance can receive global parameters in its `__init__` method that determines its behavior.

-The following example class multiples a feature by a value and adds it to the event (for simplicity, data type checks and validations were omitted as well as needed imports).
+The following example class multiples a feature by a value and adds it to the event.
+(For simplicity, data type checks and validations were omitted as well as needed imports.)
 Note that the class also extends {py:class}`~mlrun.serving.utils.StepToDict` - this class implements generic serialization of graph steps to a python dictionary.
 This functionality allows passing instances of this class to `graph.to()` and `graph.add_step()`: